 Visit UWSU's website for full details of who they are and what they do.

-IBlackboard is also where you will find learning and teaching materials and undertake learning activities online that will be linked to your face to face classes.
-In Blackboard you will have access to a site (online classroom) for each taught module that you are taking.
+Blackboard is where you'll find learning and teaching materials and undertake learning activities online that will be linked to your face-to-face classes.

 Register with Disability Learning Support

-If you have a disability or specific learning difficulty, and you haven't yet been in touch with us, you'll need to register with our Disability Learning Support team.
+If you have a disability or specific learning difficulty and haven't yet been in touch with us, register with or contact our Disability Learning Support team.